GeoTIFF/georaster-stack/README.md

 # georaster-reader
-> Read GeoSpatial Raster Data
+> Read Stack of GeoSpatial Rasters

 ### features
 - Reprojection and Resampling